TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 12/Ezekiel 12.26.md

 ---

-Again the word of Jehovah came to me, saying,
+Again the word of Yahweh came to me, saying,